-- In the Heralds of Valdemar series, this is a use of the rare ForeSight ability for Heralds.
-Heralds with mind-reading powers have the option to do this in combat, or take it a step further and mess with their opponents' minds to make their attacks miss, though for most this is an unethical use of their power.
+- In the Heralds of Valdemar series, this is a use of the Heralds' rare ForeSight Gift.
+Heralds with Telepathy have the option to do this in combat, or take it a step further and mess with their opponents' minds to make their attacks miss, though for most this is an unethical use of their power.

 - The mind-reading version occasionally happens to background characters in Christopher Stasheff's Warlock of Gramarye series, though all of the major heroic characters either are telepaths themselves or unreadable.

 - Hope Adams of The Otherworld has the ability to sense chaotic emotions/events.
 In one book, this allows her to sense bad thoughts (such as thinking about pulling a gun on someone) before they occur and intercept them, thus giving her some form of Combat Clairvoyance.

 - Played with in Weber's Hell's Gate series.
-While most people's Precog deal with specific disasters like volcanoes or forest fires, he Calirath talent is 'People Precog', dealing with tragic or sweeping events with /people/.
+While most people's Precog deal with specific disasters like volcanoes or forest fires, the Calirath talent is 'People Precog', dealing with tragic or sweeping events with /people/.
 It works quite well when the Calirath is going to be risking death in a battle — the stronger Caliraths can even use it to fight with, and the visions grow stronger if the person has a good chance of dying.
 In the book itself, the Crown Prince uses the Calirath talent to arrange a battle that they will most definitely lose so it's a great victory — but because he saw his death and made sure to follow it to ensure his men the greatest chance at victory, he dies.

 - The Dunyain from Second Apocalypse can't technically see the future, but they can read their opponents' expressions and body language and predict their actions before they perform them.

 - Alice Cullen uses her clairvoyance against other vampires, both for fighting and playing chess - which leads to a Crowning Moment of Funny where she and Edward (who has Psychic Powers of his own) play a game of chess in their minds without even touching any of the pieces, whch ends with Alice placing her king on its side to signify her surrender.